MiniTSFO: The MiniTSFO's legacy

 For several years, the Field Artillery School used the MiniTSFO as an example of the school's leadership in adopting computer technology.
 An overview of the MiniTSFO was briefed to all pre-command classes for Field Artillery battalion and brigade commanders as well as visiting dignitaries.
 It also provided some inspiration for the developers of the Guardfist II, a much more capable system.
 Some artillerymen used it to keep their skills up (the director of the USAFAS Gunnery Department used it before meeting with lieutenants in basic artillery training so that he could impress them with his skills with a DMD).
 In retrospect, it was a good introduction to what was to come later.

+MiniTSFO Training Aids

+Three text-mode training applications were also developed to demonstrate how microcomputers could assist in training real-world situations.
+These are the Message Types, Fire Request-Grid, and Fire Request-Polar applications.

+Each offers many screens of training material and then allows the student to practice with a text-mode representation of a PSG-2 Digital Message Device.
+The text-based DMD simulated the actual operation of a real DMD and allowed for the use of text-only microcomputers as many early Army computers were not purchased with graphics capability.